Asad-Ismail/Credit-Prediction/README.md

 # Credit-Prediction

-Prediction of weather a customer will apply for credit.
+Prediction of whether a customer will apply for credit.

-See Credit_Application.pptx for detail information
+See Credit_Application.pptx for detail information.

 ## Getting Started